qctrl/python-qiskit/README.rst

 Installation
 ------------

-Q-CTRL Qiskit Adaptor can be install through ``pip`` or from source.
+Q-CTRL Qiskit Adaptor can be installed through ``pip`` or from source.
 We recommend the ``pip`` distribution to get the most recent stable release.
 If you want the latest features then install from source.